-Does a Neoplastic Cancer Qualify You for Social Security Disability Insurance Benefits?
+Does Cancer Qualify for Social Security Disability Benefits?

-Having your illness in the Social Security impairment lists does not guarantee that you will get SSDI benefits, but such a listing will help your Social Security attorney assemble the right evidence to demonstrate your disability.
-Contact attorney Nick Ortiz for a free evaluation of your case.
+However, having your illness in the Listing of Impairments does not guarantee that you will get SSDI benefits, but such a listing will help your Social Security attorney assemble the right evidence to demonstrate your disability.
+Contact Social Security disability attorney Nick Ortiz for a free case evaluation.

 Lymphatic obstruction occurs when the lymph vessels that drain fluid from tissues throughout the body and allow immune cells to travel where they are needed are blocked.
 Such obstruction may cause lymphedema, which is swelling due to a blockage of the lymph passages.